freedom27/PopInAndOutCollectionViewTransition/README.md

 # PopInAndOutCollectionViewTransition
 This small framework provide a Pop-in and Pop-out transition animation for UICollectionViews.
-More specifically when a cell of a collection view is touched to performe a transition the cell began to enlarge becoming as big as the screen whilst its content fade into the destination view.
+More specifically when a cell of a collection view is touched to performe a transition the cell begin to enlarge becoming as big as the screen whilst its content fade into the destination view.

 ##How to use it
 First thing of all you must be sure that the UICollectionViewController managing the collection view you whant to animate conforms to the protocol **CollectionPushAndPoppable**: